kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 Facebook is not a monopoly, but with its more than 3 billion users worldwide across Facebook, Instagram and WhatsApp, it has a dominant market presence among social media and messaging tools.
 Facebook's gigantic user penetration worldwide is what makes it such a valuable company.
 Still, when it comes to Facebook's business model and how it makes money, users are not paying Facebook anything.
 At least not directly.

 **Facebook makes money predominantly by showing ads from advertisers within its Facebook and Instagram apps.
 Advertising represented 98% of Facebook's [$86bn revenue in 2020](https://www.sec.gov/ix?doc=/Archives/edgar/data/1326801/000132680121000014/fb-20201231.htm){:target="_blank"}.
-Remaining 2% of revenue came mainly from selling Oculus and Portal devices and also payment fees from developers.**
+The remaining 2% of revenue came mainly from selling Oculus and Portal devices and also payment fees from developers.**

 But why not let Mark Zuckerberg, Facebook CEO, explain Facebook's business model himself in one simple sentence in the video below 😉.